Startrade finds the freedom to work from anywhere with Zoho's unique mobility.

 Gardolinksi's employees were spending more and more time in the field, needing access to company information.
 He found Zoho and chose to move over.
-"It's always a challenge when you change a piece of software you've been using for seven years to something else", Gardolinksi said.
-All the CRM solutions Startrade was looking at were either too fancy, more than what they needed, or far too expensive.
-What really sold Gardolinski on Zoho was the speed of customer service he got, especially upon testing the free service.
-After sending a request he got a response in 30 minutes and the problem was solved within the hour.
+"It's always a challenge when you change a piece of software you've been using for seven years to something else," Gardolinksi said.
+All the CRM solutions Startrade looked at were either too complex, too resource-intensive, or too expensive.
+What really sold Gardolinski on Zoho was the speed of customer service, especially while testing the free version.
+After sending a help request, he got a response in 30 minutes and the problem was solved within the hour.
 It was also very easy for him to import all of their data from ACT to Zoho quickly.
 He was able to create relationships with the new customers and renew them with the old ones by focussing on the client's information and calling them right away.